Fagradalsfjall – The spectacular Iceland volcano

 Eighth episode – The final show

-(and preparing for winter sleep?)
+(and preparing for winter sleep)

 11 to 18 September 2021

-The steady algorithm of Fagradalsfjall came to sudden halt on 2 September.
+The steady algorithm of Fagradalsfjall came to sudden halt on 2 September 2021.
 The volcano went quiet for 9 days, the longest period in its existence so far.
 Then it came back for the grand finale and gave its last dramatic lava shows between 11 and 18 September.
-It took a plug out of the bottom of the crater and emptied its entire content into Geldingadalur, stretching the upper lava barriers to their limit.
+It took a plug out the bottom of the crater and emptied its entire content into Geldingadalur, stretching the upper lava barriers to their limit.

 It literally gave it all…

-On its 6-month birthday, the volcano finally decided to take a break.
+On its 6-month birthday, Fagradalsfjall finally decided to take a break.
 It retreated into a prolonged winter sleep on 19 September 2021.
 Although it’s still active, there hasn’t been any lava coming out of the crater since that day.
+It tried to erupt several times after, but couldn’t make it to the surface anymore.

 Lava flows in Meradalir from above, on a magical night at the volcano in August 2021.